Skip to main content

 These limits are designed to ensure that an employee’s decision to participate is not unduly influenced by the prospect of a large reward or the fear of a significant penalty.

-The general rule is that the total incentive for participation cannot exceed 30% of the total cost of under the employer’s group health plan.
+The general rule is that the total incentive for participation cannot exceed 30% of the total cost of self-only coverage under the employer’s group health plan.
 This includes both the employee’s and the employer’s contributions to the premium.
 If an employer offers multiple health plans, the 30% limit is based on the lowest-cost, self-only major medical plan offered.

 If the employer does not offer a health plan, the incentive is capped at 30% of the cost of a benchmark plan on the Affordable Care Act’s health insurance marketplace.